Étienne Pierre Sylvestre Ricard: Under Soult

 Before Braga, the French captured Chaves, where Soult proclaimed himself the viceroy of Portugal.
 Historian Charles Oman believed there was ample evidence that Soult's ambitions included crowning himself King of Northern Portugal.
 Since Napoleon appointed Marshal Joachim Murat the King of Naples in 1808, it did not seem so far fetched that a French general could become a monarch.
 There was a small pro-French faction which would have supported Soult's royal claim and the marshal did his best to curry favor with the local Portuguese leaders.
-In Oporto posters were put up on the walls declaring that Soult should be appointed king.
+In Porto posters were put up on the walls declaring that Soult should be appointed king.
 One witness claimed that, for a week, Ricard threw coins to the crowds from the balcony of Soult's headquarters as they shouted, "Long live King Nicolas".
 On 19 April 1809, Soult directed Ricard to send a circular letter to his generals of brigades and divisions that encouraged them to cooperate with the program of making the marshal a king.
 The letter was careful to note that there would be no disloyalty to Napoleon if the movement was a success.

 The proceedings were interrupted when Arthur Wellesley, later known as Wellington appeared with a British army.
 On 12 May, Wellesley's army defeated Soult in the Second Battle of Porto and drove the French out of the city.
 After a week-long retreat that included two hair-raising escapes, Soult's corps avoided destruction, though it lost 5,700 men killed or captured.
 When Napoleon received a copy of Ricard's letter, he became enraged and wrote to Soult, harshly rebuking the marshal.
 The angry emperor pointed out that Soult had no right to assume royal powers without his permission.
 Napoleon ended by favorably recalling Soult's past battlefield performance, "I remember nothing but Austerlitz".
 Ricard did not get off so easily and was recalled from Spain in disgrace.

 1811–1812

 Ricard went into semi-retirement at Villefranche-de-Rouergue.
 He was restored to favor when Soult asked for his services in 1811.
 He returned to Spain where he fought under Suchet's command at the Siege of Tarragona.
-In the French invasion of Russia he served as a brigade commander in Charles Louis Dieudonné Grandjean's 7th Infantry Division which was part of Jacques MacDonald's X Corps.
+In the French invasion of Russia he served as a brigade commander in Charles Louis Dieudonné Grandjean's 7th Infantry Division which was part of Étienne MacDonald's X Corps.
 Beginning on 24 July 1812, MacDonald's command operated against Riga in the north.
 Ricard's brigade included two battalions of the 13th Bavarian Regiment and four battalions of the 5th Polish Regiment.
 His troops occupied the Russian camp of Dünaburg in August.
 He was promoted general of division on 10 September 1812.
 Two months later he assumed command of the 2nd Infantry Division in I Corps and led the troops at the Battle of Krasnoi where he was wounded.
 This action was fought on 14–18 November.